-Dennis W. Daley has more than thirty-five years of experience (more than 60 jury trials) representing public and private sector clients in high stakes federal and state court jury trials and appeals in complex civil tort and real estate litigation including inverse condemnation, landslide/subsidence, easements, toxic mold, construction, premises liability and engineering issues.
+Dennis W. Daley has more than forty years of experience (more than 60 jury trials) representing public and private sector clients in high stakes federal and state court jury trials and appeals in complex civil tort and real estate litigation including inverse condemnation, landslide/subsidence, easements, toxic mold, construction, premises liability and engineering issues.
 A significant portion of Mr. Daley’s practice involves the representation of public entities in eminent domain proceedings throughout the region.
 Mr. Daley also practices extensively in the areas of premises liability, insurance defense, and public entity defense.

 Mr. Daley argued two landmark cases before the California Supreme Court.
 Tech-Bilt v.
 Woodward-Clyde set forth the criteria for good faith settlements in multiparty litigation.
 Knight v.
 Jewett established Assumption of Risk as a defense under comparative negligence.